Skip to main content Skip to complementary content

 Metadata storage

-Metadata about the data source and connections are stored in Qlik Cloud Data Integration and are not persisted in the Data Movement Gateway.
+Metadata about the data source and connections are stored in Qlik Talend Data Integration and are not persisted in the Data Movement Gateway.
 Metadata required to run a job is transferred securely to the gateway, but is kept in-memory and not persisted to the gateway server.

 Data encryption